- Bolder looks

-GMC taps a 355-horsepower V-8 for the most popular Yukons; a turbodiesel’s coming, while the Denali makes the optional 420-hp V-8 standard.
+GMC taps a 355-horsepower V-8 for the most popular Yukons; Denali makes an inline-6 turbodiesel with 460 lb-ft of torque standard, while the larger 420-hp V-8 is optional.
 All team with a 10-speed automatic for mostly invisible power transfers to the rear or all four wheels.
 GMC’s traction systems get assists from available electronic limited-slip differentials, wheels sized from 18 to 22 inches, and newly available adaptive dampers and air springs.
 In its most mechanically complex form, the GMC Yukon knits it all together for seamless power, a remarkable ride, firmly controlled steering, and sad-face fuel economy.

 The Yukon’s fitted with up to eight seats and cargo room for multiple roll-on bags or a full Welsh dresser, depending on which seats are folded.
 The seat comfort’s high in the front and second rows, but even row three can fit 6-foot-tall adults for crosstown treks.
 In Denali trim, the Yukon wears the low sheen of modern luxury like low-heel boots.